Hi, I'm Logan Leak. A Cancer Biologist.

 Research Assistant - NYU Langone Health

-Analyzed data from sepsis patients to provide evidence supporting implementation of the APACHE II scoring system
+Analyzed clinical data from sepsis patients to support implementation of the APACHE II scoring system.

 Connect With MeConnect